Aliases for H2BC9 Gene

 GeneCards Summary for H2BC9 Gene

 H2BC9 (H2B Clustered Histone 9) is a Protein Coding gene.
 Diseases associated with H2BC9 include Brachydactyly, Type C and Potocki-Shaffer Syndrome.
-Among its related pathways are Chromatin organization and Signaling by GPCR.
-An important paralog of this gene is H2BC7.
+Among its related pathways are DNA Double-Strand Break Repair and Cellular Senescence (REACTOME).
+An important paralog of this gene is H2BC4.

 UniProtKB/Swiss-Prot Summary for H2BC9 Gene